Information Theoretic Text-to-Image Alignment: Our method: MITUNE

-To strengthen our analysis, we also design an on-line experiment to elicit human preference (see \Cref{app:survey-metrics} for details).
-Given a randomly selected prompt from~\cite{huang2023t2icompbench} that users can read, we present the top-ranked generated image (among the 50) according to \gls{MI}, \acrshort{BLIP} and \gls{HPS}, in a randomized order.
+To strengthen our analysis, we also perform a users study eliciting human preference (see \Cref{app:survey-metrics} for details).
+Given a randomly selected prompt from \acrshort{T2ICOMPBENCH} that users can read, we present the top-ranked generated image (among the 50) according to \gls{MI}, \acrshort{BLIP} and \gls{HPS}, in a randomized order.
 Users can select one or more images to indicate their preference regarding alignment and aesthetics, for a total of 10 random prompts per user.
-Our results indicate that human preference for prompt-image pairs goes to \gls{MI} for 69.1\%, \acrshort{BLIP} for 73.5\% and \gls{HPS} for 52.2\% of the cases, respectively.
-These results corroborate once more that \gls{MI} is a valid alignment measure, and that it is also compatible with aesthetics, setting the stage for our \gls{T2I} alignment method.
+From the 102 surveys from 46 users, we find that human preference for prompt-image pairs goes to \gls{MI} for 69.1\%, \acrshort{BLIP} for 73.5\% and \gls{HPS} for 52.2\% of the cases, respectively.